Heating and Cooling School Program Information

 How to Select a Heating and Cooling School

-Those who wish to study heating, ventilation and air-conditioning (HVAC) can generally choose between a certificate or associate degree program.
+Those who wish to study heating, ventilation and air conditioning can generally choose between a certificate or associate degree program.
 Certificate programs last up to one year, while the associate degree program takes two years.
-The main difference is the addition of general education classes with a focus on math, business and liberal arts.
+The main difference is that associate degree programs include the addition of general education classes with a focus on math, business and liberal arts.
 Both HVAC programs cover all types of heating, cooling and ventilation processes and allow students to work with traditional heating and cooling equipment and tools.
-Graduates can become a heating and cooling technician, mechanic or sales representative.
+Graduates can become heating and cooling technicians, mechanics or sales representatives.

 Certificate in Heating, Ventilation and Air Conditioning